Pixee-Bot-Python/CityOfPhiladelphia_databridge-etl-tools/README.md

 ## Run tests
-To one run suite of tests locally, run
+To one run suite of tests locally, from the root `databridge-etl-tools` folder, run
 ```bash
 pytest tests/<test_database.py>
     --user $USER